 Following the events of 1974, it was decided that a committee should be formed to facilitate the burial of foreign, predominately British, residents.
 Since that time the procedures have been refined and the British Cemetery Committee is now responsible for the maintenance of the New British Cemetery (opposite the Pia Bella hotel), and the Green Hill Cemetery, in the hills above Karaoglanoglu, which since 2010 has been the cemetery in current use.

 The BCC is an entirely voluntary organisation and our members are unpaid.
 There are no undertakers or Funeral Directors in North Cyprus and we must point out that as this is a Muslim country there is no Crematorium.

 Take the bypass west from Kyrenia .
 After about five kilometres you will pass the large yellow Pound Shop on your right.
 Then look out for the big blue gantry over the road before the roundabout.
 Turn left, off the bypass, towards the Eron supermarket (there is a small signpost to the cemetery).
 Follow the road left past the main entrance to the Supermarket and then turn right up the hill.
 There are small signposts to guide you.
 The track is currently unmade although we understand that a tarmac road will be laid soon.

 What must I do if there is a death?

-In the event of the death of a British Passport holder, relative, or partner, please contact the chairman or deputy chairman by phone or email (details are at the top of this letter).
+In the event of the death of a British Passport holder, relative, or partner, please contact the chairman or deputy chairman by phone.
 We will give you help and advice regarding official requirements and will be able to make funeral arrangements for you.

 What does the BCC do?